podblog/octoblog/source/support-this-site/index.markdown

 ---
 layout: page
-title: "support-this-site"
+title: "Wherein I ask for your help..."
 date: 2012-08-09 01:21
 comments: true
 sharing: true
 footer: true
 ---

 I do what I do because I like to do it, not for any financial reward.
-While I enjoy the finer things in life that may cost a dollar or two, there is an operational expense incurred in my activities.
-What I'm getting at is the bills don't pay themselves, basically.
-And it's considered bad form to take L-series lenses and not pay for them.
-I hear they arrest you for that sort of thing.

-And the finer things in life that I enjoy keep me less cranky.
-And those who know me, know that I'm not such a bad guy when I'm not being cranky.
+You can't take it with you, after all.
+Even if you could, half the fun is building it up all over again in the next life.
+Don't take that as an endorsement of reincarnation or anything.
+But, there is an operational expense in bringing to you my small body of visual works, my occasional diatribes, and frequent random brain droppings.
+So, if you can, please consider purchasing a printed copy of one of my images, or commissioning me to produce something specifically for your needs.
+And yes, I'll confess to enjoying a few of the finer things in life too.
+But we all have our vices.

 So, if you are of a mind, you can purchase some of my more thoughtful works, and some of my less thoughtful ones, too.
 Link action starts now.

 Purchase landscapes and scenic prints via my print provider, <a href="http://dan-vidal.fineartamerica.com/">Fine Art America.</a> Several sizes and finishes are available, and the turnaround time is very reasonable.
 The pieces featured make a fantastic addition to anyone's home or office.
 These prints are produced to last a lifetime, so consider it as a worthwhile investment into independent art.